- QYou state that your educational philosophy is grounded in Buddhist ideals. Does this mean that the students will have Buddhism classes?

 All classes (except for Japanese class) will be conducted in English; thus, students will need sufficient English ability to keep up with class instruction.
 However, ESL (English as a Second Language) instruction will be available.

-- QHow much English do parents and guardians need to have?
+- QHow much English do parents or guardians need to have?

 After students are enrolled, parents and guardians will need to be able to communicate with foreign teaching staff about their children, school events, etc.; however, no specific level of English ability is required of parents and guardians.